 I have a serious injury case with GEICO.
 Unfortunately, GEICO only has a $100,000/$300,000 policy and no underinsured coverage (and no evidence the defendant has meaningful assets).
-GEICO did the right thing and offered up the policy.
-It is a shame but that is the way it is in many traffic collision cases.
+GEICO did the right thing and offered the policy.
+It is a shame, but that is the way it is in many traffic collision cases.
 Your claim is only as good as the defendant’s ability to pay and the insurance limits in the case.
 The best lawyer in the world can’t change that.

 Apparently, according to this GEICO adjuster, Maryland law states you cannot recover damages for pain and suffering from being in the zone of damage of your mother’s injuries unless (1) a bone is sticking out and (2) lots of people are witnesses to the pain and suffering.
-It was like arguing with an eight-year old.
-I think I acted like a 16 year-old in response but the conversation literally brought back bad memories of stupid fights with one of my sisters (who, in an unrelated story, is a defense lawyer).
+It was like arguing with an eight-year-old.
+I think I acted like a 16-year-old in response but the conversation literally brought back bad memories of stupid fights with one of my sisters (who, in an unrelated story, is a defense lawyer).
 It is impossible to argue with someone who takes a strong position with absolutely no idea what they are talking about.

 Many lawyers get outraged by low offers from insurance claims adjusters.
 Really outraged.
 My rule is to never take personally how an insurance adjuster values a case.
 Claims adjusters are entitled to value a case however they want.
 This is why we have judges and juries.
 But while they are entitled to their own opinion, I admit I can become unhinged – as I almost did today – when an insurance adjuster claims entitlement to their own facts or, in this case, their own law.

 To be clear, this is not an argument about value.
 If you think zone of danger cases have little value where the injuries are serious but not catastrophic, I’m fine with that.
 But… I just wish I had a recording of the conversation.